 At its more basic level, business automation solution is a term for technology applications where human input is minimized.
-This can include business process automation (known as BPA), Its automation, and personal applications such as home automations (Looking at you Alexa), and even more.
+This can include business process automation (known as BPA), Its automation, personal applications such as home automation (Looking at You Alexa), and even more.

 But, let’s not get ahead of ourselves here.
-Automation is now being used in varying areas, including manufacturing, transport utilities, defense, facilities, operations, and also information technology.
+Automation is now being used in varying areas, including manufacturing, transport utilities, defense, facilities, operations, and information technology.
 We use automation in our homes, and more and more often in our everyday lives.
-People may be anxious about its effect on the future, without realizing, we are already living in a very automotive world already.
+People may be anxious about its effect on the future, without realizing, we are already living in a very automotive world.

 The Importance of Business Automation